-Your work report is due on the second Friday of term.
+Your work report is due on the fifth day after classes start.
 Work Reports will only be collected electronically on Learn.
 Only .doc, .docx, and .rtf formats will be accepted.
-Please contact Kashif Memon if there is an issue.
+Please contact Rebecca Gibbins if there is an issue.
 There is no need to print and bind your report, unless your employer has specifically asked you to do so.

 Work report guidelines